AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 This, in turn, allows you to focus on the novel functionality of your application without inheriting the complexity of the underlying infrastructure.

-## What Problem Does it Solve?
+## Why build with Abstract?

 The Abstract SDK is designed to solve the following problems:

-- **Reusability** ♻️: CosmWasm development has been a start-from-scratch process up until now.
-The Abstract SDK allows you to reuse components across multiple dApps, reducing development time, increasing productivity, iteration speed and shortening the go-to-market of your ideas.
+- **Simplified Development** ♻️: CosmWasm development has been a start-from-scratch process up until now.
+Abstract simplifies the development process by providing a modular architecture and a comprehensive set of tools both for the **frontend and backend**, allowing you to reuse components across multiple dApps reducing development time, increasing productivity, iteration speed and shortening the go-to-market of your ideas.

 - **Security** 🔐: The Abstract SDK is built on top of the CosmWasm smart-contract framework, which is a battle-tested and highly secure platform.
 Because of its modular design, it's also easier to audit and test.
 Audited components can be reused across multiple dApps, reducing the risk of bugs and vulnerabilities.
+Building with the Abstract SDK automatically makes it more secure, with an "off-by-default"permission system, fully configurable by you.

 - **Complexity** 🧠: The Abstract SDK simplifies the development process by providing a modular framework that allows